lcouper/AnalysisTutorials/README.md

 # AnalysisTutorials
-Tutorials for common biological analysis techniques
+Tutorials for common analytical approaches used in ecology, evolution, and epidemiology